Links

 [VirtualAddress (hex)]

-The virtual address of where we want to bring its entry into the RAM.
+The virtual address or the start address of a range of addresses where we want to bring its entry into the RAM.

 Currently, this command is only supported in the Debugger Mode.